vadimkirpikov/vadimkirpikov/README.md

 # Hi there, I'm Vadim Kirpikov 👋

 ## 👨‍💻 About Me
 I am an enthusiastic software developer who is starting my journey in building scalable web applications.
 I have a solid foundation in multiple programming languages and technologies, which helps me learn quickly and contribute effectively to projects.
-I am eager to expand my skills and knowledge in software development and collaborate with others developers!
+I am eager to expand my skills and knowledge in software development and collaborate with other developers!

 ## 🛠 Skills & Technologies